Dspiper/UFOs/README.md

 Provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 The webpage and dynamic table will update with the results for the date, city, state, country, and shape filters set by the users.

 ## Results:
-With the new webpage design users are able to filter the results on multiple criteria: date, city, state, country, and shape.
-Filters are located under Filer Search and conatin a static placeholder to help users understand how to enter their search.
+With the new web page design users are able to filter the results on multiple criteria: date, city, state, country, and shape.
+Filters are located under Filer Search and contain a static placeholder to help users understand how to enter their search.

 <img width="331" alt="Screen Shot 2021-04-18 at 8 28 07 PM" src="https://user-images.githubusercontent.com/77817870/115179377-0f711e00-a088-11eb-948e-e2761208da13.png">